DerejeKitaw/SharepointFrameWork/README.md

         At this point the dropdown field is not visible in the webpart ->Add the color propery in the model(IHelloWorldWebPartProps) ->insert the dropdown in the webpart

+# Make webpart not auto calculate
+    -> use disableReactivePropertyChanges to true
+        this will make the webpart not to evaluate automaticaly